MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 11. This opens the **Microsoft Remote Connectivity Analyzer** portal.
 In the navigation bar on the left, select **Message Analyzer**.
 This opens the **Message Header Analyzer** tool.

 12. Take a moment to review the **Message Header Analyzer** tool.
-It consists of two sections: 1) In the top section, you will paste in the diagnostic data that you copied from the NDR email message, and 2) In the bottom section, the tool will display its analysis of this data.
+It consists of two sections: <br/>

+	- In the top section, you will paste in the diagnostic data that you copied from the NDR email message.
+	- In the bottom section, the tool will display its analysis of this data.

-13. In the **Message Analyzer Header** window, paste the NDR diagnostic data (right-click and select **Paste**, or press **Ctrl+V**) in the field that appears below the **-Insert the message header you would like to analyze** row.
+13. In the **Message Analyzer Header** window, paste the NDR diagnostic data (right-click and select **Paste**, or press **Ctrl+V**) in the field that appears below the **Insert the message header you would like to analyze** row.
 Then select the **Analyze headers** button.

 14. SMTP message headers contain a wealth of information that allow you to determine the origins of a message and how it made its way through one or more SMTP servers to its destination.
 Here’s a quick summary of the information found in this header analysis: <br/>